Al-Qassam Brigades: Contemporary operations and activities

 In 2003 and 2004, the Brigades in Gaza resisted incursions by the Israel Defense Forces (IDF), including the siege of Jabalya in October 2004.

 In 2005, as President Mahmoud Abbas had taken direct control of the PA security forces, which were loyal to the president's Fatah movement, the Hamas government in the Gaza Strip formed a separate 3,000-strong paramilitary police force, called the Executive Force, consisting of Al-Qassam Brigades members.

 In June 2006, Al-Qassam Brigades were involved in the operation which led to the capture of Israeli soldier Gilad Shalit.
 Al-Qassam Brigades engaged in heavy fighting in the Gaza Strip during Operation Summer Rains, launched by the IDF.
 It was the first time in over 18 months that the brigades were actively involved in fighting against Israeli soldiers.
 In May 2007, the brigades acknowledged they lost 192 fighters during the operation.

 In January 2007, Abbas outlawed the Executive Force and ordered that its then-6,000 members be incorporated into the PA security forces under his command.
 The order was resisted by the Hamas government, which instead announced plans to double the size of the force to 12,000 men.
 Al-Qassam Brigades and the Executive Force took part in the Hamas takeover of Gaza in June 2007.

 In June 2008, Egypt brokered a ceasefire, which lasted until 4 November when Israeli forces crossed into Gaza and killed six Hamas fighters.
 This resulted in an increase in rocket attacks on Israel, going from two in September and October to 190 in November 2008.
 Both sides said the other had broken the truce.

+In July 2026, US President Donald Trump said that his Board of Peace had reached an agreement to disarm Hamas and other militant organisations in Gaza.
+Hamas leader Ghazi Hamad declared that "draft agreement" announced by Trump calls for the transfer of heavy weaponry in Gaza to a Palestinian administration following Israeli withdrawal from Gaza.